 Cloud-based ERP helps distributors directly connect manufacturer systems, warehouses, and online marketplaces for total visibility, automated real-time fulfillment, and better coordination.
 Connecting your warehouse management system to ERP also helps reduce the pain point of having multiple systems and inaccuracies, and it streamlines business processes by showing detailed historical and real-time information that can be used for strategic and tactical planning.

 Online sales, whether through e-commerce marketplaces or directly on your site, is both the present and the future.
 Yet legacy systems aren’t optimized for the e-commerce landscape, with paper processes and a hodgepodge of disconnected systems even less so.

 ERP is essential backend technology for e-commerce, because it connects all aspects of your distribution business, from back-office and supplier networks to inventory management and the e-commerce platforms where sales and returns take place.

-By having all systems connected through ERP, distributors can automate e-commerce and much of the routine processes that make up a distribution business.
-This includes ordering, logistics, inventory management, accounting and fulfillment, among others.
+By having all systems connected through ERP, distributors can automate e-commerce and many of the routine processes that make up a distribution business.
+This includes ordering, logistics, inventory management, accounting, and fulfillment, among others.

-When processes are connected through a unified ERP system, distributors also can offer e-commerce customer service they now expect, including accessing order history, viewing order status, tracking shipments, modifying the orders and update shipping and payment information.
+When processes are connected through a unified ERP system, distributors also can offer the e-commerce customer service they now expect, including accessing order history, viewing order status, tracking shipments, modifying orders, and updating shipping and payment information.